garg-shubhika/Realtime-News-Insights/README.md

 # Realtime-News-Insights

 This project is designed to deliver a real-time news insights pipeline that constantly gathers and processes news data, extracts pertinent information, and stores it for subsequent analysis.
 The entire project is containerized using Docker and orchestrated with Kubernetes.
-Additionally, Prometheus and Grafana are integrated to monitor and visualize the system's performance.
+Prometheus and Grafana are integrated to monitor and visualize the system's performance.

 ## Features